fcaravana/android-app/README.md

 * /assets/images has all the images

-* /assets/js all the javascript
+* /assets/js has all the javascript

 * /assets/scss has all SASS files used to build de /assets/css/style.css file